 Our ranked list, with the one-sentence verdict on each.

 Steamboat hotel rates are heavily seasonal.
 In ski peak (Christmas, New Year, Presidents' Week, mid-February through early March), four-star resort rates run $500 to $900 per night for a standard room and $900 to $1,800 for a two-bedroom slope-side residence.
 Ultra-luxury at One Steamboat Place can climb above $2,500 in peak weeks.
-Summer rates are typically 35–50% lower than ski peak — many of the same rooms run $250 to $450 in July and August.
+Summer rates are typically 35, 50% lower than ski peak, many of the same rooms run $250 to $450 in July and August.
 Shoulder seasons (mid-November, early April, late September) are the value sweet spots, with rates often 60% off peak.
-The local lodging tax adds approximately 11.4% to quoted rates.
-Note that Steamboat is a true ski-resort destination — chain hotels at the mountain base are essentially nonexistent; the Hampton, Holiday Inn, and similar chains all sit between downtown and the gondola.
+Combined city, county, state, and local-marketing-district taxes add roughly 11% to a hotel rate; hotels are not charged the separate 9% short-term-rental tax that applies to vacation rentals, so a comparable hotel night often beats an equivalent condo rental once the all-in totals are compared.
+Note that Steamboat is a true ski-resort destination, branded chain hotels at the mountain base are essentially nonexistent; the Holiday Inn and similar chains all sit between downtown and the gondola.

 Other mountain destinations worth your consideration.